Why should students take the UTell Us survey?

 Yes.
 Student identities and individual responses on the survey remain confidential.

-Students in the following categories are not eligible to take the UTell Us survey:
+Students in the following categories were not eligible to take the 2020 UTell Us survey:

 - Students younger than 18